 September, 2013: New Song launches its Seaside campus location, meeting at Regal Cinemas Oceanside.

-April, 2014: New Song opens its fourth location, Parkside, with a soft launch.
+April, 2014: New Song opens its fourth location, Parkside in Oceanside, with a soft launch.
 Parkside selects Alamosa Park Elementary school as its meeting location in order to reach the families in central Oceanside.

 January, 2015: Pastor Joe Cole was brought on staff to help with the Oceanside Campus ministry and build a launch team to launch our fifth location in Carlsbad, CA.